jpjpjp2020org/sqldbml/README.md

         - Worth to use EXPLAIN and establish if using storage space for an index will be worth it.
         - Not worth trying to get the index to be used.

+### CTEs in the photo app db:

+- EXPLAIN ANALYZE shows no meaningful difference in simple queries, but in complex ones the reusability for CTEs may come into play.
+- CTEs open up recurisve logic in SQL too.
+- Subquery approach - more verbose:

+    ```sql
+    SELECT users.username, tags.created_at
+    FROM users
+    JOIN (
+        SELECT user_id, created_at FROM caption_tags
+        UNION ALL
+        SELECT user_id, created_at FROM photo_tags
+    ) AS tags ON tags.user_id = users.id
+    WHERE tags.created_at < '2010-01-07';
+    ```

+- CTE approach - cleaner and reusable (can then have a performance gain too in more complex queries):

+    ```sql
+    WITH tags AS (
+        SELECT user_id, created_at FROM caption_tags
+        UNION ALL
+        SELECT user_id, created_at FROM photo_tags
+    )
+    SELECT users.username, tags.created_at
+    FROM users
+    JOIN tags ON tags.user_id = users.id
+    WHERE tags.created_at < '2010-01-07';
+    ```

+- qwerty